aws-samples/aws-appsync-iot-core-realtime-dashboard/README.md

 ## Cleanup

 Once you are finished working with this project, you may want to delete the resources it created in your AWS account.
-From the **root** folder:
+From the **web** folder:

 ```
 $ amplify delete